-Running and maintaining a data center is not a simple task, nor is it an inexpensive one.
-The actual total cost of data center maintenance for enterprise businesses over its entire lifecycle can be much higher than many anticipate.
+Data center maintenance is not a simple task, nor is it an inexpensive one.
+The actual total cost of data center hardware maintenance for enterprise businesses over its entire lifecycle can be much higher than many anticipate.

 There are many factors that can contribute to this money crunch, including power, ISPs, network connections, A/C and cooling units, and even real estate if you don’t have enough room in your current headquarters.
 Not only that, but data center hardware and software will often need to be added, changed, or deleted, all of which continues to accumulate more bills.

 One way to avoid the pitfalls of this monetary drain is to work with a third party data center partner instead of trying to manage everything on your own.
 With a data center maintenance partner, you can reduce maintenance costs, find the right support for your needs, and reduce rebuilding costs.
 This will help lower your data center budget and make the venture much more affordable.

 1. Lowering Ongoing Maintenance Costs

 Maintaining a data center means you will regularly have to schedule repairs and services to keep everything in running condition.
 Even a single outage due to skipping routine service could end up costing your business thousands, if not millions, in lost revenue.

 If you rely on maintenance services from the OEM, most warranties typically only cover a period of three years.
 In some cases, they will also offer you an option to add on a fourth year, but what happens after this period expires?

 At this point, you’ll have to foot the bill for all service and repairs, costs which could quickly add up as your system ages.
 It’s not feasible to simply buy all new equipment every few years, so it’s important to have a viable solution to maintain your existing environment.